 What We Do

-We are the global vanguard of high-energy-density (HED) physics and have established the vision and plan for a high-yield-fusion facility.
+We are the global vanguard of high-energy-density (HED) physics as the first to achieve fusion ignition in a laboratory setting and have established the vision and plan for a high-yield-fusion facility.

 Meet Our People